burntsouup/JavaScript/2 - Basics.md

   - examples of what semantics change: eliminates silent errors by throwing an error, fixes mistakes to optimize JS, prohibits some syntax

-  :warning: you can enable strict mode to the entire script or to individual functions
+  :bulb: you can enable strict mode to the entire script or to individual functions

   ```JavaScript
   userName = "George";  // even though we don't declare this variable, JS will still run our code